Last updated October 2022.

 During the application process, you will complete a financial literacy module.
 This is designed to help you and your cosigner make informed borrowing choices.
 Once the module is complete, you can decide on a fixed or variable-rate loan and customize the term length and repayment plan.

 Ascent offers some pretty impressive perks, such as competitive interest rates and flexible repayment options.
-But it's their Non-Cosigned loan, $50,000 scholarship giveaway, graduated repayment option, and 1% Cash Back Graduation Reward* that proves just how much Ascent is shaking up the student loan market.
+But it's their Non-Cosigned Future-Income Based Loan, scholarship giveaway, graduated repayment option, and 1% Cash Back Graduation Reward** that proves just how much Ascent is shaking up the student loan market.
 Terms and conditions do apply.

 Nitro College is not a lender and makes no representations or warranties about your eligibility for a particular loan or financial aid.
 The rates and terms listed for each lender are estimates and will change depending on your credit profile and other information you provide to lenders.
 Lenders are solely responsible for any and all credit decisions, loan approval and rates, terms and other costs of the loan offered and may vary based upon the lender you select.
 Nitro College receives compensation from lenders that appear on this site.